rpranshu/Autopwn/README.md

 # Autopreter
 A simple bash based meterpreter automation!

-**With just a few clicks, create an android or windows meterpreter payload and start the handler to get backdoor access on victim devices!**
+**With just a few clicks, create an android or windows meterpreter payload and start the handler to get a backdoor access on the victim device!**

 # Prerequisites
 - [Metasploit framework](https://metasploit.help.rapid7.com/docs/installing-the-metasploit-framework)